MYLAN 2500 MYLAN 2500 (Tamsulosin 0.4 mg)

 Pill imprint MYLAN 2500 MYLAN 2500 has been identified as Tamsulosin hydrochloride 0.4 mg.

 Tamsulosin is used in the treatment of benign prostatic hyperplasia; urinary tract stones; overactive bladder and belongs to the drug class antiadrenergic agents, peripherally acting.
 There is no proven risk in humans during pregnancy.
-Tamsulosin 0.4 mg is not subject to the Controlled Substances Act.
+Tamsulosin 0.4 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 0.4 mg